TheLovinator1/discord-twitter-webhooks/README.md

 - USER_LIST_REPLIES_TO_OUR_TWEET=12549841489201410,852185020125098

-Get message when user retweets tweet: (Optional)
+Get a message when a user retweets tweet: (Optional)

 - USER_LIST_WE_RETWEET_SOMEONE_ELSES_TWEET=12549841489201410,18205090125

-Get message when users tweet is retweeted by someone else: (Optional)
+Get a message when a users tweet is retweeted by someone else: (Optional)

 - USER_LIST_SOMEONE_RETWEETS_OUR_TWEET=18205090125